 Or you can rig your own homespun version with a kitchen towel and a couple of cans of tomato sauce.
 Scroll down to the recipe to find out how to do it : )

-Pressing out the liquid keeps the tofu from steaming when you cook it, leaving it nice and crispy.
+Pressing out the liquid keeps the tofu from steaming when you cook it, making it nice and crispy.

 Making the spicy chipotle sauce

-Once you’ve fried up your tofu nice and crispy, you can munch on them as is, like nuggets.
+Once you’ve fried up your tofu, you can munch on them as is, like nuggets.

 And they’re super snackable that way.

 But coat them in the sauce and you’ve got spicy chipotle tofu deliciousness!

 The sauce is made in about 30 seconds in a mason jar.
 It’s spicy from the chipotles in adobo but also sweet from maple syrup and coconut aminos.

 It’s also super versatile!
 You can use the spicy chipotle sauce as:

 - Sauce for grilled or broiled shrimp (use it similarly to the sauce in this Easy Sheet Pan Lemon Harissa Baked Shrimp)